EdmundXL/Bedwars-Star-AFK/README.md

 # list of commands
 - `!move` - makes the bot move backwards
 - `!drop` - makes the bot drop items | Example: `!drop iron `

+Thank you `fluyd`, for being useless and not helping me with anything besides being a nigger in vc.